EnGarde Secure Linux: Overview of history and development

 Since its inception in 2001, the platform has been developed as an OS that incorporates only server functionality while focusing on security as the priority.
 Originally, the platform loosely drew on some of the code from early versions of Red Hat Linux.
 Within less than a year of development, much of that was re-engineered.
 Since then EnGarde has been treated as its own platform, as it maintains its own package repository based on RPM, among other changes.

 Additionally, many desktop functions were not included.
 For example, EnGarde Secure Linux does not include the X Window System.
 Traditionally, this practice is called hardening.
 According to the company, the platform has been engineered to maintain this focus on security for server functions.

 Specific focus

 EnGarde Secure Linux was one of the earliest distributions to include SELinux for complete server implementations, and was one of the first Linux server platforms designed solely for security.

 Because there is no X Window System and EnGarde is configured via a graphical interface, it is recommended to configure the operating system using a second computer.
-The interface, accessible through a web browser, is one of the remarkable features of EnGarde Secure Linux.
 Linux.com reviewed the platform in November 2005, where WebTool was described as innovative and well-designed and lets you get productive quickly.
 A recent review on PolishLinux.org gave it a positive review, but argued it could have included more popular modules and packages.